ucsb-cs16/w19/_lectures/lect16.md

 * Slides will be released with the above problems!

 **Recursion:** Remember that every time you call the recursive function again, you should have made the problem smaller!
+ * for recursion, first, identify the **base case**
+ * then, think about the next simplest case and identify how part of it can be passed to the function, returning the base case
+   * for example, if you are dealing with arrays, your base case is the 1-element array
+   * the next simplest case is the 2-element array.
+   * in the recursive case, you would consider one of these elements, typically, the first or the last element, and call the function on the rest of the array (which you know will end up resulting in the base case)
+   * now you can verify that the recursive case works for an example that's slightly longer than you "next simplest case"

 * Fibonacci Series Example:
   * The first two elements in the series are 1s, the subsequent elements are the sums of the two previous elements